Water Talks Series n°4 - Prof. T. Bernauer

 Water Talks Series n°2 - Prof. Frances Cleaver

 Frances Cleaver if Professor of Human Geography at the University of Sheffield, UK, and her research interests focus on understanding the everyday ways that institutions work to shape the processes and outcomes of water governance, particularly at the local level.
+She has been developing the idea of institutional bricolage to explain why many local institutions (like waterpoint committees or water user associations) are hybrid arrangements which incorporate elements of tradition, practical norms and power relationships, as well as elements derived from bureaucratic models and state driven development.

 Bibliography - Water Conflict and Cooperation